Lindbrook Capital LLC Raises Position in Mondelez International, Inc. (NASDAQ:MDLZ)

 Analyst Ratings Changes

 Several analysts recently issued reports on MDLZ shares.
-BNP Paribas upgraded shares of Mondelez International from a “neutral” rating to an “outperform” rating and set a $75.00 target price for the company in a research report on Tuesday, October 17th.
-The Goldman Sachs Group cut their target price on shares of Mondelez International from $89.00 to $86.00 in a research report on Wednesday, October 4th.
-StockNews.com lowered shares of Mondelez International from a “buy” rating to a “hold” rating in a research report on Monday, January 1st.
-Argus upgraded shares of Mondelez International from a “hold” rating to a “buy” rating and set a $83.00 target price for the company in a research report on Tuesday, November 28th.
-Finally, HSBC started coverage on shares of Mondelez International in a research report on Friday, September 22nd.
-They issued a “buy” rating and a $84.00 price target for the company.
-One analyst has rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $80.29.
+Royal Bank of Canada upgraded shares of Mondelez International from a “sector perform” rating to an “outperform” rating and boosted their target price for the company from $75.00 to $83.00 in a research report on Monday, November 27th.
+DA Davidson started coverage on shares of Mondelez International in a research report on Friday, December 8th.
+They set a “buy” rating and a $83.00 target price for the company.
+HSBC started coverage on shares of Mondelez International in a research report on Friday, September 22nd.
+They set a “buy” rating and a $84.00 target price for the company.
+TD Cowen started coverage on shares of Mondelez International in a research report on Wednesday, September 13th.
+They set an “outperform” rating and a $82.00 target price for the company.
+Finally, Piper Sandler boosted their target price on shares of Mondelez International from $71.00 to $73.00 and gave the company an “overweight” rating in a research report on Thursday, November 2nd.
+One investment analyst has rated the stock with a hold rating and sixteen have given a buy rating to the company.
+Based on data from MarketBeat.com, Mondelez International currently has a consensus rating of “Moderate Buy” and a consensus price target of $80.29.

 Mondelez International Price Performance